zackimball/blog/November20/Debugging .NET Framework in VSCode.md

 As a basic rundowm, there are two configurations present: one attaches the debugger to Chrome, and the other calls all of the startup processes.
 In this case, they are referencing a `tasks.json` file that runs various commands that I've placed in there.
 These are chained together in a way I will show in a minute.
 The important thing to note here is that there are two tasks in the "Start App" configuration.
 There is the pre-launch task, which is run before trying to attach the debugger, and there is the "postDebugTask", which is a cleanup process to stop the instance of IISExpress I am running.

 Initially when I was putting this together, though, I couldn't figure out how to attach both debuggers (the chrome debugger and the C# debugger).
 These configurations were run either one or the other, which was workable but not the full picture I was hoping for.
 Turns out, VS Code supports running multiple debug configurations through something they called "compounds".
 In this section, we define the combination we want to run, in this case first "Start App" followed by "Attach to Chrome".
-The first one will run scripting to build the application, start up IISExpress, and start Chrome with the debugging port open.
+The first one will run scripting to build the application, start up IIS Express, and start Chrome with the debugging port open.
 The second one will attach the Chrome debugging extension to the instance of Chrome we just opened.
-Additionally, I've added a tear down task to the "Start App" configuration that will stop the instance of IISExpress we're running.
+Additionally, I've added a tear down task to the "Start App" configuration that will stop the instance of IIS Express we're running.

 Now, let's take a look at these tasks.